HypeCheck

 MODEST

-Iron is essential for hemoglobin synthesis; clinical evidence strong.
+Iron is essential for hemoglobin synthesis.
+Clinical evidence confirms this.

 Based on: Iron (as Ferrochel Ferrous Bisglycinate Chelate)